Policy Toward Large-Scale Purchases of GMO Shares (Takeover Defense Measures)

 (1)The impact on shareholders and investors when the Policy is introduced

 At the time the Policy is introduced, no allotment of share options without contribution, or other Countermeasures, will be implemented.
-Accordingly, the Policy will have no direct or specific impact on the legal rights and economic benefits of GMO shares held by shareholders and investors at the time of its introduction.
+Accordingly, the Policy will have no direct or specific impact on the legal rights and economic benefits of the Company shares held by shareholders and investors at the time of its introduction.

 (2)The impact on shareholders and investors when Countermeasures are implemented